-As required by auditing standards and taking into account possible pressures to meet profit targets, and our overall knowledge of the control environment, we perform procedures to address the risk of management override of controls, in particular the risk that Group and component management may be in a position to make inappropriate accounting entries and the risk of bias in accounting estimates and judgements such as valuation of properties.
+As required by auditing standards and taking into account possible pressures to meet profit targets, and our overall knowledge of the control environment, we perform procedures to address the risk of management override of controls, in particular the risk that Group and component management may be in a position to make inappropriate accounting entries.

-On this audit we do not believe there is a fraud risk related to revenue recognition because revenue is generated predominantly through the operation of pubs.
-This revenue contains no significant judgements, is comprised of a large number of small, simple transactions that are received in cash or credit card receivables at the point of sale.
-Therefore, there is limited opportunity for management to manipulate or to fraudulently post the volume of transaction that would be required to have a material impact on revenue.
+On this audit we do not believe there is a fraud risk related to revenue recognition because revenue is generated through recharging costs to other Group companies.
+This revenue contains no significant judgements, is comprised of a large number of small, simple transactions that are settled by other Group companies.

-We identified a fraud risk related to the valuation of the freehold and long leasehold pub and restaurant estate due to the level of estimation uncertainty in the valuation.
+We identified a fraud risk related to the valuation of the freehold and long leasehold pub and restaurant estate in response to the level of estimation uncertainty in the valuation.

-We also performed procedures including:
+We performed procedures including:

-- Identifying journal entries and other adjustments to test for all full scope components based on risk criteria and comparing the identified entries to supporting documentation.
-These included those posted by senior finance management/ those posted to unusual accounts related to revenue, cash and borrowings, operating costs/other expenses, seldom used accounts and those that move costs out of EBITDA. - · Assessing whether the judgements made in making accounting estimates are indicative of a potential bias - We evaluated and challenged the output of the valuations through the identification of higher risk assets with the assistance of KPMG valuation specialists
+Identifying journal entries and other adjustments to test for based on risk criteria and comparing the identified entries to supporting documentation.
+These included those posted by senior finance management/ those posted to unusual accounts related to revenue, cash and borrowings, operating costs/other expenses, seldom used accounts and those that move costs out of EBITDA.